Xunnamius/project-utils/packages/plugin-lint/README.md

   if it points to a file that does not exist
 - ⚠️ Warns when `README.md` does not contain the standard badge topmatter, or when said topmatter is pointing to the wrong package name and/or repo uri
+  - When in monorepo mode, what is considered "standard topmatter" changes depending on the current working directory being the [project root][12] vs a [package root][12]
-- ⚠️ Warns when standard links in `README.md` are pointing to the wrong package name and/or repo uri
+- ⚠️ Warns when standard links in `README.md` are missing, or are pointing to the wrong package name and/or repo uri
+  - When in monorepo mode, what is considered "standard links" changes depending on the current working directory being the [project root][12] vs a [package root][12]

-These additional checks are performed _unless_ executing in monorepo mode and `package.json` _does not_ contain the `workspaces` key:
+These additional checks are performed _unless_ executing in monorepo mode when `package.json` _does not_ contain the `workspaces` key (i.e. unless cwd is a [package root][12]):

 - ⚠️ Warns when any of the following files are missing:
   - `.codecov.yml`